lab-axis/AI-Inter-firm-Competition/README.md

 For a custom forecast run use `--run my_12mo`, or supply `--forecast-dir PATH` for an explicit output directory.
 Generate the selected forecast before running agents.
 Dates are checked against the actual forecast-array length; for example, `6mo` rejects 2026-07 and `36mo` accepts through 2028-12.
 Agent logs are written under `Agent/Multi_agent_Debate/logs/`.
 The existing RAG cutoff is the selected interpretation month; future target months do not imply that future news exists, and this is not automatically a prospective, forecast-origin-frozen evaluation.

-## Publication boundary

-The local source archives remain available but are excluded from Git until redistribution rights are checked. `.gitignore` also excludes credentials, IDE files, databases, logs and generated runs.
-Review the prepared data's redistribution terms before publishing it too.
-No license grant, GitHub upload or DOI reservation is implied by this cleanup.
-Historical experiment evidence must be packaged separately for paper-level reproducibility; do not discard the recovery archive.

-Use `python pipeline.py --dry-run <command> ...` to inspect execution without starting it. `check` lists missing packages and files, but does not certify live service readiness.

 ## Offline smoke test

 On Windows, run `RUN_SMOKE.bat` from Explorer or a terminal.
 It uses the local